antoinechoffrut/UHCW/README.md

    behavior of the patients?

 **Note.** This project is in its preliminary phase.
-For speed, we work with a relatively small subset of the full dataset `appointments.csv`.
+For speed, we work with a relatively small subset of the full dataset.

-## Understanding the UHCW dataset
+## Preliminary phase: understanding the UHCW dataset
+Details about the datasets, `attendance.csv` and `centers.csv`, are given below.

 Following is a summary of preliminary findings obtained from the Jupyter notebook `UHCW_EDA.ipynb`.